Gaza Strip: Israeli occupation

-Despite the 2005 Israeli disengagement from Gaza, the UN, international human rights organisations, and the majority of governments and legal commentators consider the territory to be still occupied by Israel, supported by additional restrictions placed on Gaza by Egypt.
+Despite the 2005 Israeli disengagement from Gaza, the UN, international human rights organisations, and the majority of governments and legal commentators considered the territory to be still occupied by Israel, from the late 2000s until 2023, supported by additional restrictions placed on Gaza by Egypt.
 Israel maintains direct external control over Gaza and indirect control over life within Gaza: it controls Gaza's air and maritime space, as well as six of Gaza's seven land crossings.
 It reserves the right to enter Gaza at will with its military and maintains a no-go buffer zone within the Gaza territory.
 Gaza is dependent on Israel for water, electricity, telecommunications, and other utilities.
 The extensive Israeli buffer zone within the Strip renders much land off-limits to Gaza's inhabitants.
 The system of control imposed by Israel was described in the fall 2012 edition of International Security as an "indirect occupation".
 The European Union (EU) considers Gaza to be occupied.

 The international community regards all of the Palestinian territories including Gaza as occupied.
 Human Rights Watch has declared at the UN Human Rights Council that it views Israel as a de facto occupying power in the Gaza Strip, even though Israel has no military or other presence, because the Oslo Accords authorize Israel to control the airspace and the territorial sea.

 In his statement on the 2008–2009 Israel–Gaza conflict, UN Special Rapporteur Richard Falk wrote that international humanitarian law applied to Israel "in regard to the obligations of an Occupying Power and in the requirements of the laws of war."
 Amnesty International, the World Health Organization, Oxfam, the International Committee of the Red Cross, the UN, the UN General Assembly, the UN Fact Finding Mission to Gaza, international human rights organizations, US government websites, the UK Foreign and Commonwealth Office, and a significant number of legal commentators (Geoffrey Aronson, Meron Benvenisti, Claude Bruderlein, Sari Bashi, Kenneth Mann, Shane Darcy, John Reynolds, Yoram Dinstein, John Dugard, Marc S. Kaliser, Mustafa Mari, and Iain Scobbie) maintain that Israel's extensive direct external control over Gaza, and indirect control over the lives of its internal population mean that Gaza remained occupied.
 In spite of Israel's withdrawal from Gaza in 2005, the Hamas government in Gaza considers Gaza as occupied territory.